Ronald Brookmeyer: Career

-UCLA

-Upon joining the faculty at UCLA, Brookmeyer was awarded the President's Citation from Cooper Union "for the development of new statistical methods and models for tracking the spread and consequences of disease."
-Following this, he was elected to a five-year term on the statistical board of reviewing editors for Science.
-In the same year, Brookmeyer was also named the 2014 Norman Breslow Distinguished Lecturer at the University of Washington.
+Brookmeyer was awarded the President's Citation from Cooper Union in 2010 "for the development of new statistical methods and models for tracking the spread and consequences of disease."
+He was appointed to the Statistical Board of Reviewing Editors for Science Magazine in 2014.
+In the same year, Brookmeyer was named the 2014 Norman Breslow Distinguished Lecturer at the University of Washington, having previously been the Lester Breslow Distinguished lecturer at UCLA in 2012.
 In 2015, Brookmeyer received the Nathan Mantel Lifetime Achievement Award from American Statistical Association's Section on Statistics in Epidemiology for his "valuable lifetime contributions at the intersection of statistical science and epidemiology."

-In January 2020, Brookmeyer was named dean of the UCLA Fielding School of Public Health.
+In 2018, Brookmeyer was named Interim Dean and in 2020 named Dean of the UCLA Fielding School of Public Health.
+In 2020, he was also named Chair of UCLA's COVID-19 Future Planning Task Force.
 During the COVID-19 pandemic, he advocated for the development of a new approach to clinical trials conducted during pandemics.
 In the co-authored paper, the researchers suggested a "core-protocol concept" to clinical trials, which could be applied across infectious disease outbreaks and allow for the addition of new team members over time.
-He was also named chair of the UCLA’s COVID-19 Future Planning Task Force.